apache/incubator-resilientdb/TEAM_SETUP.md

 ```

 **Common Issues:**
+- **ResilientDB KV service not starting:** Port 18000 not responding
+  - **This is the most common issue!** The `expolab/resdb` image should start KV service automatically
+  - Check logs: `docker-compose -f docker-compose.dev.yml logs resilientdb`
+  - Verify image entrypoint: `docker inspect expolab/resdb:amd64 | grep -A 5 Entrypoint`
+  - If KV service doesn't start, we may need to explicitly start it in docker-compose
+  - Solution: Check if image has a default command/entrypoint that starts KV service
 - **Port conflict:** Port 18000 or 5001 already in use
   - Solution: Stop conflicting services or change ports in `docker-compose.dev.yml`
 - **Permission issues:** Script not executable